 EU-U.S. PRIVACY SHIELD PRINCIPLES

-Driscoll’s participates in and complies with the EU-U.S. Privacy Shield Framework (“Privacy Shield”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
-Driscoll’s has certified that it adheres to the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfers, Security, Data Integrity and Purpose Limitation, Access and Recourse, Enforcement, and Liability, which are the basis for the principles of this Policy.
-If there is any conflict between this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view Driscoll’s’ certification, please visit https://www.privacyshield.gov/.
+Driscoll's complies with the EU-U.S. Privacy Shield Framework ("Privacy Shield") as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the EEA and United Kingdom to the United States in reliance on Privacy Shield.
+Driscoll's has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+To learn more about the Privacy Shield program, and to view Driscoll's certification, please visit https://www.privacyshield.gov/.

-Driscoll’s receives personal information about individuals in the EEA from Driscoll’s’ suppliers and customers.
-This personal information may include basic contact information such as name and email address and in the case of suppliers additional contact details and billing information.
-Driscoll’s uses this information to provide its berries, recipes, and other products and services to its customers.
-Driscoll’s also receives personal information about employees of, and applicants seeking employment with, Driscoll’s EU-based subsidiaries, and which is transferred in the context of the employment relationship.
-Driscoll’s uses this information for internal employment and human resources purposes.
-Driscoll’s commits to cooperate in investigations by and to comply with the advice of competent EU authorities.
+Driscoll's receives personal information about individuals in the EEA and United Kingdom from Driscoll's' suppliers and customers.
+This personal information may include basic contact information such as name and email address and, in the case of suppliers, additional contact details and billing information.
+Driscoll's uses this information to provide its berries, recipes, and other products and services to its customers.
+Driscoll's also receives personal information about employees of, and applicants seeking employment with, Driscoll's EEA and United Kingdom-based subsidiaries, and which is transferred in the context of the employment relationship.
+Driscoll's uses this information for internal employment and human resources purposes.

-Driscoll’s will treat all personal information received via the Privacy Shield in accordance with the Privacy Shield Principles.
+Driscoll’s will subject all personal information received from the EEA and the United Kingdom to the Privacy Shield Principles.

-Driscoll’s will offer individuals the opportunity to choose whether their personal information is to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
-An individual may opt-out of such uses of their personal information by contacting us at the address given below.
+Driscoll's will offer individuals from the EEA and the United Kingdom whose personal information has been transferred to us the opportunity to choose whether their personal information may be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
+An individual may opt-out of such additional uses of their personal information by contacting us at the address below.

 Driscoll's will use personal information only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the individual.
 Driscoll's will take reasonable steps to ensure that personal information is relevant to its intended use, accurate, complete and current.